 Understandably, some people don’t feel comfortable with their ability to apply the strips as per the instructions on the box.
 If this describes you, you may want to spend the extra money to have the process performed at the dentist’s office.

 The short answer to the question of whether whitening strips work is yes.
-However, consumers should take the following factors into consideration:
+However, consumers should consider the following factors:

 Staining on teeth occurs for different reasons.
 Drinking tea, coffee, and red wine can lead to staining of the teeth, for example.
 Tobacco use can also cause significant staining.
 And sometimes, teeth become stained as you age.